 Dog Killer Gets Probation

 Charles J. Friel III, 22, of Allen Street in Philadelphia was given a sentence of probation in the beating death of a dog in his care.
 The dog’s decomposing body was found in early December of 2006, still tied to a tree along Rancocas Creek near a marshland adjacent to Sylvan Court in the Water’s Edge development.
 X-rays showed he had suffered skull fractures and broken ribs due to blunt force trauma.
-Who knows how long the poor dog languished, suffering with his injuries until he finally succumbed to death?
+Who knows how long the poor dog languished, suffering from his injuries until he finally succumbed to death?

 An anonymous tip finally led the police to Friel who wasn’t charged until months after the discovery of the dog’s body.
-The dog, Rocky, a well loved, 5 yr old pit bull, was actually given into Friel’s care in September, by his owner, Ryan Moreson, who who had no room to keep him at the time.
+The dog, Rocky, a well loved, 5 yr old pit bull, was actually given into Friel’s care in September, by his owner, who had no room to keep him at the time.

 Animal welfare groups who attended the hearing, needless to say, were not pleased with the lenient sentence.